awsdocs/nice-dcv-admin-guide/doc_source/setting-up-floating.md

 The `license.lic` file that you receive from NICE specifies the following information:
 + The RLM server's hostname, `rlmhostid` identifier, and TCP port number
++ The ISV port number\.
+This is the port on which the RLM server listens for DCV licenses\.
 + The NICE DCV products covered by the license, along with the following details for each product:
   + The major version covered by the license\.
 For example, `2017` for the 2017 NICE DCV products\.
   + The expiration date\. `Permanent` indicates that the license does not expire\.